TheRubick/devops-exercises/topics/terraform/README.md

 </b></details>

 <details>
 <summary>Whenever you run terraform apply, it prompts to enter a value for a given variable.
-How to avoid being prompted?</summary><br><b>
+How to avoid being prompted? ✅ </summary><br><b>

 While removing the variable is theoretically a correct answer, it will probably fail the execution.